sbagh/stockExchange/README.md

 -  Migrated data storage from local JSON files to a PostgreSQL database
 -  Refactored application from a monolith to a microservices architecture
 -  Created 5 microservices are: user accounts, user portfolio, stock data, stock ordering, and order matching
--  Implemented communication between microservices through RabbitMQ using the AMQP protocol
+-  Implemented communication between microservices using RabbitMQ through the AMQP protocol
 -  Implemented websockets using socket.io to provide real-time updates to the browser
--  Implemented a user signup and login authentication system using a JWT, libraries used are jsonwebtoken for sgining, argon2 for hashing and verifying passwords, and crypto for secret key generatoin
+-  Implemented a user signup and login authentication system using a JWT, libraries used are jsonwebtoken for signing, argon2 for hashing and verifying passwords, and crypto for secret key generation

 ### Next steps:

--  Currently Hosting serverlessly on AWS using:
+-  Currently attempting to host serverlessly on AWS using:
    -  S3 for hosting the react app
    -  Lambda for back-end files
    -  RDS (postgreSQL) for data storage